-Specific decisions to purchase or sell securities for the Fund are made by the portfolio managers, who are employees of the Adviser.
+Specific decisions to purchase or sell securities for the Fund are made by the portfolio manager, who is an employee of the Adviser.
 The Adviser is authorized by the Trustees to allocate the orders placed on behalf of the Fund to brokers or dealers who may, but need not, provide research or statistical material or other services to the Fund or the Adviser for the Fund's use.
 Such allocation is to be in such amounts and proportions as the Adviser may determine.